-We inverted these group velocity measurements using the method of Barmin et al. [2001] to obtain Rayleigh-wave group velocity maps for the Iberian Peninsula for periods between 6 and 30 seconds.
-Well constrained maps were determined only for periods between 8 to 25 seconds, due to the number and distribution of reliable measurements as a function of period.
+[13] We inverted these group velocity measurements using the method of Barmin et al. [2001] to obtain Rayleigh-wave group velocity maps for the Iberian Peninsula for periods between 6 and 30 s.
+Well constrained maps were determined only for periods between 8 to 25 s, due to the number and distribution of reliable measurements as a function of period.
 We could not obtain reliable maps for very short periods because these require shorter paths (i.e., smaller station spacing) and a sampling rate higher than the 1 sample per second used in this study.
 On the other hand, long periods would require longer observation times (preferably 2 years) in order to enhance the SNR and longer paths.
-Figure 4 shows the obtained Rayleigh-wave group velocity maps for 10 and 20 s period (Figures 4b,d respectively), together with the stations and path distribution used in each case (Figures 4a,c).

-To give an estimate of the resolution of the group velocity maps, instead of using the information from the resolution matrix we determined a scalar quantity that represents the spatial resolution.
-For each grid point of the model we constructed a resolution kernel, which is a row of the resolution matrix, and we fit a 2-D spatial Gaussian function to the kernel and identified the resolution as twice the standard deviation of the Gaussian.
-In the two group velocity maps shown in Figure 4, we plotted the contour line that corresponds to a spatial resolution of 100.
+Figure 4 shows the Rayleigh-wave group velocity maps obtained for 10 and 20 s period (Figures 4b and 4d, respectively), together with the stations and path distribution used in each case (Figures 4a and 4c).
+In the two group velocity maps shown in Figure 4, we plotted the contour line that corresponds to a spatial resolution of 100 km.
 Inside that contour line, features wider than 100 km are well resolved and can be reliably interpreted.
-This includes most of the interior of the Iberian Peninsula, and corresponds well with the regions with high density of crossing paths in Figures 4a,c.
+This includes most of the interior of the Iberian Peninsula, and corresponds well with the regions with high density of crossing paths in Figures 4a and 4c.

-Discussion
+4. Discussion

-The features observed in the group velocity maps are discussed here qualitatively in terms of the geological and tectonic features of the Iberian crust.
+[14] The features observed in the group velocity maps are discussed here qualitatively in terms of the geological and tectonic features of the Iberian crust.
 Group (and phase) velocity maps at different periods are usually produced as an early step in determining crustal and upper mantle structure, followed by the inversion of these maps for a 3-D shear-wave velocity model.
-Group velocity maps, therefore, are themselves data, but can be interpreted with care qualitatively given the known sensitivity of surface waves at each period to structures in the crust, particularly shear velocities.
-In the following discussion, we will consider that the 10 s period map approximately represents an average of shear velocities in the upper 10 km of the crust, while the 20 s map is most sensitive to depths between 15 and 30 km.
+However, they can be interpreted with care qualitatively given the known sensitivity of surface waves at each period to structures in the crust, particularly shear velocities.
+In the following discussion, we will consider that the 10 s map approximately represents an average of shear velocities in the upper 10 km of the crust, while the 20 s map is most sensitive to depths between 15 and 30 km.
 The maps are also useful for predicting the arrival of surface waves that are used for magnitude estimation and event discrimination.
-Finally, it should be noted that group velocities sense crustal structures somewhat differently than phase velocities; their sensitivity kernels are compressed nearer to the surface.
-This is advantageous for our discussion, given our interest in the shallow crust beneath the Iberian Peninsula.